-- Some want to be involved in writing the next draft. - Public comments were solicited and considered and several public meetings were conducted, which is the typical public input method for management plans. - Open Space should work more closely with other managing entities so they don't damage the natural area when they work and so citizen concerns are more efficiently met. - The OSD agrees and has met with both AMAFCA and DMD to discuss working more closely together on projects in co-managed areas and have established contacts for future projects. - Signage/trail demarcation is a high priority, particularly at arroyo crossings. - o The OSD agrees that this is a high priority and has made that clear in the new draft. - There should be information on what people should do if they encounter a camp. - Contact information for Open Space and APD are included in trailhead signage; illegal activity should be reported to 242-COPS. - Suggestion to construct a solar covered pavilion at Embudito Trailhead - OSD doesn't construct these types of facilities. - Consolidating redundant trails is a high priority.
+- Some want to be involved in writing the next draft. - Public comments were solicited and considered and several public meetings were conducted, which is the typical public input method for management plans. - Open Space should work more closely with other managing entities so they don't damage the natural area when they work and so citizen concerns are more efficiently met. - The OSD agrees and has met with both AMAFCA and DMD to discuss working more closely together on projects in co-managed areas and have established contacts for future projects. - Signage/trail demarcation is a high priority, particularly at arroyo crossings. - o The OSD agrees that this is a high priority and has made that clear in the new draft. - There should be information on what people should do if they encounter an encampment. - Contact information for Open Space and APD are included in trailhead signage; emergencies should always be reported to 911; other non-emergency law enforcement issues should be reported to 242-COPS.
+Encampments can be reported to 311 in order to reach the appropriate managing entity. - Suggestion to construct a solar covered pavilion at Embudito Trailhead - This would be considered an extraordinary facility and would require additional partnerships and approvals and is not included in the current plan. - Consolidating redundant trails is a high priority.
 OSD should clearly sign and fully close retired ones. - o This is included as part of the trail plan. - The arroyo should be dredged at "the crossing" to prevent erosion. - Per DMD policy this is a natural arroyo and they will not fortify it unless it poses a threat to life or property; this means the OSD must alter the originally proposed official trail network to avoid problem crossings as much as possible. - Coordinate with DOT to install trash cans along Tramway trail. - The trail along Tramway is out of OSD's jurisdiction; anyone interested in suggesting the idea is encouraged to contact DOT. - Issues with users not following rules, particularly dogs off leash, not picking up dog poop, and bikers not yielding to or even yelling at other users. - Rule abiding and trail etiquette are ongoing, pervasive issues when managing public land.
 The OSD attempts to educate the public through signage and outreach and address users when they see issues but do not have the authority to issue citations. - Public safety should be a priority; OSD police should regularly patrol, especially during off hours; unmaintained trails/ruts should be considered a safety hazard. - The OSD police unit's number of officers and the time they are able to spend at Open Space properties have both been greatly reduced since the unit was created.
 Citizens are encouraged to be vigilant and contact APD if they see illegal activity, and to not use Open Space during dark which is after hours.
 Ruts in trails are also a concern of the OSD and one of the issues the OSD attempts to address with trail maintenance and reroutes.